sgjsakura/AspNetCore/README.md

 The major feature of this project contains:

 * Configure ASP.NET Core Application to support ApplicationCookie and ExternalCookie services (provides extension methods can be used in `ConfigureServices` method of ASP.NET Startup class)
-* Enable ApplicationCookie and ExternalCookie seperately (provides extension methods can be used in `Configure` method of ASP.NET Startup class)
-* Provide ExternalCookieSignInManager service to simpify external cookie ticket management.
+* Provide ExternalSignInManager service to simpify external cookie ticket management.

 ### ASP.NET Core MVC TagHelper Extension Library